nywton/site_indexer/README.md

 # Site indexer

-Site indexer is an application that index h1, h2, h3 and links elements from an URL. to Github Events via webhooks and expose by an api for later use.
+Site indexer is an application that index h1, h2, h3 and links elements from an URL.

 Example: https://site-indexer.herokuapp.com
 You may read the Json API **documentation** at: http://site-indexer.herokuapp.com/apidoc/index.html